Dispatch Africa 2024: Traveling for the Bible Institute

 I loved and respected Lazaro Kiriama like a wise and learned uncle.
 He was well known among his peers as a gentle man of quiet strength.
 I enjoyed his company and never parted without having gained from it.
 What follows are a couple of light-hearted anecdotes to provide a bit of insight into the heart and character of the man I knew.

 I first “experienced” Lazaro Kiriama in the Spring of 2012 when Dr. Stuart Sheehan and I were peddling our wares for the Bible Institute in Arusha, Tanzania.
 A meeting was being held at a small, lush conference center in the very shadow of Mount Kilimanjaro.
-Stuart and I were tag-team speaking before a distinguished group of pastors and church leaders with whom we hoped to partner in chartering our first Tanzanian training location.
-It was my turn, and I teaching an abridged version of one of our courses as a sample of what the pastors and leaders might expect in terms of content quality should they elect to move forward with the new location.
+Stuart and I were tag-team-teaching before a distinguished group of pastors and church leaders with whom we hoped to partner in chartering our first Tanzanian training location.
+It was my turn, and I was teaching an abridged version of one of our courses as a sample of what the pastors and leaders might expect in terms of content quality should they elect to move forward with the new location.

 Lazaro went far above the call of duty as a Council Chairman.
 Needless to say, I was relieved in the extreme and grateful beyond expression.
 Spiritual attacks can come in all sorts of packages, but warfare is waged in prayer.
 Even though I couldn’t see it, the Lord had a plan.
 Lazaro and I bonded like two soldiers in a foxhole that day.
 I will miss my brother in arms, who taught one purveyor of agape the actual meaning of the word.
 With much affection for his memory, may his kind be found everywhere upon God’s mission field, until Jesus comes.